 The application for Nomination for the 2020 competition is available HERE.

-The Carnegie Junior Fellows program is a very selective, paid postgraduate internship program.
+The Gaither Junior Fellows program is a very selective, paid postgraduate internship program.
 Undergraduates should apply in their senior year.
 Following graduation, fellows spend one year working for a research associate at the Carnegie Endowment for International Peace in one of their research divisions: Central Asia, Asia, Democracy and Rule of Law, Energy and Climate, International Economics, Nuclear Policy, Russia & Eurasia, South Asia, and the Middle East.
 Students who have a serious career interest in international affairs are encouraged to apply.